-The secondary node (SNODE) is the Connect:Direct HP NonStop node that interacts with the primary node (PNODE) during Process execution.
+The secondary node (SNODE) is the Sterling Connect:Direct for HP NonStop node that interacts with the primary node (PNODE) during Process execution.
 SNODE is also referred to as the participating (non controlling) or partner node.
 Every Process has one PNODE and one SNODE.